 Unlike Headway, Brightside Health operates on a subscription model, meaning that users pay a monthly fee and therefore have access to a range of services on the platform.
 Brightside Health offers plans for therapy, psychiatry, or both, and is in-network with many insurance providers, including some Medicare and Medicaid.

-Some of Brightside Health’s unique features include Teen Care (available in 38 states), a Suicide Prevention program, and an AI-driven prescription tool, PrecisionRx, that helps medication prescribers find the best possible option and dosage for their patients.
+Some of Brightside Health’s unique features include Teen Care, online intensive outpatient programs, and an AI-driven prescription tool, PrecisionRx, that helps medication prescribers find the best possible option and dosage for their patients.

 Learn more in our Brightside Health review.